 British Gas customer score

-British Gas came joint 27th out of 35 energy companies, as rated by 7,355 members of the public, in the annual Which? customer survey – the biggest independent view of energy suppliers.
-It was joint with rival EDF Energy.
+British Gas came joint 18th out of 25 energy companies, as rated by 7,330 members of the public, in the annual Which? customer survey – the biggest independent view of energy suppliers.
+It was joint with prepayment-focused supplier Boost.

-Customers gave it OK ratings for many aspects of its service, although they don’t consider it good value for money, or rate its customer service or bills as well as rival energy companies.
+Customers gave it OK ratings for many aspects of its service, although they don’t consider it good value for money, but do think its customer service is better than some similarly-ranked firms.

 British Gas score breakdown